 Wednesdays – 10:00 am to 5:00 pm

-Isabella is accepting new clients!
+Isabella is not accepting new clients.

 Completed all the required courses for practicum under Palo Alto University’s (PAU) Master’s Degree program on Clinical Counselling, I am currently working as an Intern Counsellor for Stewart & Associates.
 I am a student member of both the Canadian Psychological Association and the American Counseling Association.
 In addition, I obtained a National Counselling License from China.
 Under PAU program, I have received a well-rounded education on clinical counselling ranging from counselling theory, multi-cultural counselling, life span development to crisis and trauma counselling, child and adolescent counselling, couple counselling and group counselling.